-- Get less groceries?
+- Get fewer groceries?

 I want you to think of this analogy when we think of the problem of your foot pain.
 Your heel hurts, not working properly, it is busted.
 The body’s soft tissue has a breaking point just like your shopping bag.
 Increased load or stress to the collagenous tissues in your heel can CAUSE your problem.

-- Is that because the bag (tissues) are weaker because of illness, medication, smoking, age or nutrition/dehydration, hormone changes?
+- Is that because the bag (tissues) are weaker because of illness, medication, smoking, age or nutrition/dehydration, or hormone changes?

-- Is your body not functioning properly because of other problems i.e tight calves, weak ankles, dodgy hip, poor posture, increase in weight or high emotional stress?
+- Is your body not functioning properly because of other problems i.e tight calves, weak ankles, dodgy hip, poor posture, increase in weight, or high emotional stress?

 - Have you ignored the initial niggle before your bag metaphorically broke and spilled your metaphorical shopping EVERYWHERE? (read torn your plantar fascia)

-- Is it just the wrong type of bag (shoes) for your shopping (foot type).
+- Is it just the wrong type of bag (shoes) for your shopping (foot type)?

 Depending on where you are along this continuum of damage to your bag/body, the treatment and healing time can be very different.

 We found one study presented in the Journal of American Podiatric Medicine Association in 2003 by Lemount et al. in which 50 patients with chronic heel pain (over 2 years) had had their heel spurs surgically removed (ouch!).
 They sent the spurs and plantar facial fibres they had cut out into a lab to be tested.
 The results were astonishing…

 There were no signs of inflammation on the plantar fascia…in ANY of the 50 samples.
 Rather, they all were showing breakdown and degeneration.
 Anti-inflammatory medication and injections had not worked in these people and now we know why.